LiliMeng/efficient_ml/README.md

 Longformer is a Transformer model variant designed to handle long documents efficiently.
 Traditional Transformers have quadratic complexity with respect to the input sequence length, making them impractical for long sequences.
 Longformer addresses this limitation by introducing a sparse attention mechanism that scales linearly with sequence length.

-### Key Concepts of Longformer

-1. **Sparse Attention**:
-   - Unlike traditional Transformers that use dense self-attention (attending to all tokens), Longformer uses a combination of local and global attention patterns to reduce computational complexity.

-2. **Local Attention**:
-   - Each token attends to a fixed window of surrounding tokens.
-This localized attention captures nearby dependencies and scales linearly with sequence length.
-   - The size of the window can be adjusted based on the task.

-3. **Global Attention**:
-   - Select tokens, deemed important for the specific task, attend to all other tokens in the sequence.
-   - These tokens could be task-specific (e.g., CLS token for classification) or strategically chosen based on domain knowledge.

-4. **Dilated Sliding Window**:
-   - In addition to local attention, Longformer can use a dilated sliding window, allowing tokens to attend to others at regular intervals, increasing the receptive field without significantly increasing computational cost.

 ### How Longformer Works

 1. **Attention Mechanism**: